U.S. Navy "Blue Angels"

 When the National Anthem is played no matter what the venue, Americans should face the flag, right hand over heart and then, honoring all veterans.
 Anything less is breaking faith with those who have passed and those who currently serve.

-*We at JLC AirShow Management would like to address the self-serving, selfish, out-of-touch professional athletes who refuse to honor the National Anthem, the American Flag and ultimately our American Service Veterans with proper respect.
+*We at JLC AirShow Management believes all American's should honor the National Anthem, the American Flag and ultimately our American Service Veterans with proper respect.
 To each and every VETERAN who has worn the uniform, served our nation, signed the “blank check” and answered the calling to “Stand On The Wall” for us -- We Thank You and ask each of you to join us as we March Together As One!

-Air Show Attendees -- Join us by standing tall, applauding and wiping your tears during the special Veteran Parade of Honor portion of the show as we together show our respect to those that "Gave Some while Some Gave All...SALUTE!"
+Air Show Attendees -- Join us by standing tall, applauding while wiping your tears during the special Veteran Parade of Honor portion of the show.
+We together will show our respect to those that "Gave Some while Some Gave All...SALUTE!"